thatlittlegit-archive/superttd/README.md

 ## Licenses

-The code of SuperTTD is under the LGPL 2.1 License.
-The graphics are under the Creative Commons Attribution-NoCommercial-ShareAlike 4.0 International License. **See the license file for more info.*
+The code of SuperTTD is under the GPL 2.0 License.
+The graphics are under the Creative Commons Attribution-NoCommercial-ShareAlike 4.0 International License. **See the license file for more info.**